 The conversion of defense-related technologies to a peacetime technology-based economy is a major challenge.
-We must ask ourselves what we are to make of our nation's defense-related industrial base in the face of the collapse of the Soviet threat to our vital interests and resultant need for a winding down of "national security" spending.
+We must ask ourselves what we are to make of our nation's defenserelated industrial base in the face of the collapse of the Soviet threat to our vital interests and resultant need for a winding down of "national security" spending.

-- 1. CONSOLIDATION of the nuclear weapons complex should move toward alternative civilian technologies and non-proliferation work, not toward a new generation of nuclear weapon design and production. - 2.
-The Green Party, recognizing the need for de-escalating the arms race which continues unabated in spite of the end of the 'Cold War", strongly opposes putting nuclear weapons, lasers and other weapons in space in a new militarization policy that is in clear violation of international law.
+1. CONSOLIDATION of the nuclear weapons complex should move toward alternative civilian technologies and non-proliferation work, not toward a new generation of nuclear weapon design and production.

-- 3. We generally support defense TECHNOLOGY TRANSFER efforts, particularly new INDUSTRIAL APPLICATIONS and developments in the areas of advanced communications, alternative energy, and waste management. - 4.
-Let us go forward with government and civilian space programs; RESEARCH INITIATIVES in transportation, advanced products and manufacturing; industrial applications, appropriate technologies and technology transfer; environmental sampling and monitoring; systems testing; laser communications; high speed computers; genetic mapping (with "Genome" project results in the public domain). - 5.
-Let us devote a larger percentage of our nation's research and development budget, both private and public, toward civilian use and away from military use.
-Let us become more competitive in developing consumer products and addressing our chronic trade imbalance in this fashion not by increasing exports of military weapons and technologies. - 6.
-Advanced telecommunications technologies (many of which came originally from defense applications) such as fiber optics, broadband infrastructure, the Internet and the World Wide Web hold great promise for education, decentralized economies, and local control of decision-making.
-We believe we must move toward decentralization in these efforts carefully protecting our individual rights as we go forward.
+2. We generally support defense TECHNOLOGY TRANSFER efforts, particularly new INDUSTRIAL APPLICATIONS and developments in the areas of advanced communications, alternative energy, and waste management.

+3. Let us go forward with government and civilian space programs; RESEARCH INITIATIVES in transportation, advanced products and manufacturing; industrial applications, appropriate technologies and technology transfer; environmental sampling and monitoring; systems testing; laser communications; high speed computers; genetic mapping (with "Genome" project results in the "public domain").

+4. Let us devote a larger percentage of our Nation's research and development budget, both private and public, toward civilian use and away from military use.
+Let us become more competitive in developing consumer products and addressing our chronic trade imbalance in this fashion - not by increasing exports of military weapons and technologies.

+5. Advanced telecommunications technologies (many of which came originally from defense applications) such as fiber optics, broadband infrastructure, the "net" and "web", hold great promise for education, decentralized economies, and local control of decision-making.
+We believe we must move toward decentralization in these efforts - carefully protecting our individual rights as we go forward.
 Advanced and high definition TV, digital communications, and wireless communications hold promise and challenge.
 For example, the public airwaves that will accommodate the new generation of telecommunications technology should not be free giveaways to media giants.
 An auction and built in requirements that attach to these licenses to act "in the public interest" is needed.
 Technology provides a tool - we must use these tools appropriately and ethically.
 Myriad opportunities for technical excellence and continued economic achievement, apart from strategic, tactical and defense-related weapons systems, are in front of us.
 We urge Congress, all of government, and a forward-looking private sector to take up this challenge.